katwinkl3/aumi/README.md

 AI-powered map assistant that automatically extracts and visualises the locations suggested in social media posts/websites (no more manual google map searches for the restaurants you find on tiktok)

 Aumi takes any blogpost/ tiktok phot/video url and renders on a map, the location data of destinations found in the input url.
-Useful for planning vacations, finding new restaurants in the area etc. Built with Flask, React, GPT-4 API integration, Telebot API and Google Maps API.
+Useful for planning vacations, finding new restaurants in the area etc. Built with Flask, React, GPT-4 API integration, Telebot API, and Google Maps API.

 1. Share the link directly to telegram chat bot Aumi and access the web app
 <img src="./docs/demo0.png" alt="drawing" width="400"/>